IDIOM CONNECTION

 fall on hard times

-The town fell on hard times after the computer company moved to another town.
+The small town fell on hard times when the factory closed.

 fall out of use